 Question #1

-A held that the law violated the right to privacy.
+B held that the law violated the right to privacy.

-B found that laws against contraceptives were legal and ruled that the Court cannot establish a right unless it is specifically mentioned in the Constitution.
+E found that laws against contraceptives were legal and ruled that the Court cannot establish a right unless it is specifically mentioned in the Constitution.

 Question #2

-A Griswold rights.
+A Miranda rights.

 B Lemon rights.

-D Miranda rights.
+D First Amendment rights.

-E First Amendment rights.
+E Eighth Amendment rights.

 Question #3

-A contentless speech; protected by the courts
+A contentless speech; not protected by the courts

-B contentless speech; not protected by the courts
+B contentless speech; protected by the courts

 C symbolic speech; not protected by the courts